Download our FREE smartphone app today!

 Work Experience

 Work Experience is an opportunity to experience working life.
-Harris Academy Purley will do it's best to support you with finding a placement.
+Harris Academy Purley will do its best to support you with finding a placement.
 However, many organisations request direct contact from the student.
-Since placements are incredibly competitive, we strongly advise that you start contacting companies early and find a placement yourself.
-There will be knock backs; no is a common answer.
-Don't give up!
-The survey below helps us direct you and support you in finding a suitable organisation to work with for a week.
+Since placements are incredibly competitive, we strongly advise that you start contacting companies in advance and find a placement yourself.
+There will be knock backs; no is a common answer, but don't give up!
+The form at the bottom of the page will help us direct you and support you in finding a suitable organisation to work with for a week.

-If students wish to take part in the week, the following steps need to be completed by the deadlines above.
+If you wish to take part in the week of work experience, the following steps need to be completed.

-- Arrange an interview with your work experience employer.
+3. Arrange an interview with your work experience employer

-As soon as your Work Experience Booking Form is returned, the Academy will make contact with your prospective employer to confirm the placement and to send them relevant documents.
+As soon as your form is returned, the Academy will make contact with your prospective employer to confirm the placement and to send them relevant documents.

 A work placement is your opportunity to spend a period of time outside the classroom, learning about a particular job or area of work.
 It can help you decide on your options for after Year 11 and will give you the opportunity to develop and show evidence of vital skills such as self-confidence, communication, independence and a variety of others, depending on what kind of placement you do.